blynkkk/docs/getting-started/signup.md

 User account is needed to enable secure access to your data from different clients (iOS, Android, Web Browser) and from anywhere in the world.

-- Blynk never sells and will never sell your data to any other companies and passwords are always stored encrypted.
+- Blynk doesn't and will never sell your data to any other companies and passwords are always stored encrypted
-- Blynk doesn't track you with any 3-d party scripts, services or cookies.
+- Blynk doesn't track you with any 3-d party scripts, services or cookies
-- Blynk only gathers anonymous mobile app usage analytics in order to improve user experience.
+- Blynk only gathers anonymous mobile app usage analytics in order to improve user experience

 Your privacy is our default priority.